MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/myapps-overview.md

 For more information, see [Create collections on the My Apps portal](access-panel-collections.md).

-## Domain Hint
+> [!IMPORTANT]

-In case there is domain federation and in order for user to be redirected to external federation endpoint for authentication, request to My Apps must contain a domain hint URL parameter such as "domain_hint=example.com".
+>In case there is domain federation and for the user to be redirected to an external federation endpoint for authentication, the request to My Apps must contain a domain hint URL parameter such as "domain_hint=example.com".

 ## Next steps